bpmn-io/bpmn.io/src/blog/2016/008-cmmn-js-0-3.md

 All features from this cmmn-js release are also part of the brand new major version of the [Camunda Modeler](https://camunda.org/bpmn/tool/).
 If you have feedback or questions regarding cmmn-js let us know!
 Get in touch with us via our [forums](https://forum.bpmn.io) and tell us what you think.

-Make sure to follow us on [Twitter](https://twitter.com/bpmn_io) if you would like to keep track on what is happening in the bpmn-io sphere.
+Make sure to [follow us on Mastodon](https://fosstodon.org/@bpmn_io) if you would like to keep track on what is happening in the bpmn-io sphere.

 Get the latest cmmn-js release via [npm](https://www.npmjs.com/package/cmmn-js) or [bower](https://github.com/bpmn-io/bower-cmmn-js).